Preventive Care

 Core Vaccines (ALL dogs and cats need these)

-Dogs โ DHPP (<a href="/conditions/canine-distemper">distemper</a>, Hepatitis/hepatitis, <a href="/conditions/canine-parvovirus">parvo</a>, Parainfluenza): Protects against four serious diseases.
+Dogs — DHPP: Distemper, Hepatitis, Parvo, Parainfluenza.
 Start at 6-8 weeks, booster every 3-4 weeks until 16-20 weeks.

-Dogs โ Rabies: Required by law in most areas.
-Single dose at 12-16 weeks, booster at 1 year, then every 1-3 years depending on the vaccine type.
+Dogs — Rabies: Required by law.
+12-16 weeks, booster at 1 year, then every 1-3 years.

-Cats โ Rabies: Required by law.
+Cats — Rabies: Required by law.
 Same schedule as dogs.

-Bordetella (<a href="/conditions/canine-kennel-cough">kennel cough</a>): For dogs that board, attend daycare, or visit dog parks.
+Bordetella (Kennel Cough): For dogs that board, attend daycare, or visit dog parks.
 Annual.

 The Puppy and Kitten Schedule

-Never skip the booster series.
-A single shot at 8 weeks is NOT sufficient protection.
+Maternal antibodies from mother's milk protect initially but also interfere with vaccines.
+This is why a SERIES of boosters is needed.
+Never skip the booster series — a single shot at 8 weeks is NOT sufficient protection.

 Vaccine Safety